60 - Testing

 }

-// and new DbContext
+// add new DbContext with SQLite in-memory database

 services.AddDbContext<AppDbContext>(options =>